-A programming project is a laboratory that you complete on your own, or in collaboration with a partner.
-You may consult your text, your notes, your lab work, our on-line examples, and the web pages associated with the course web page, but use of any other source (human or otherwise) for code is forbidden.
-You are encouraged to reuse the code from your labs or our class examples.
-You may not discuss these problems with anyone aside from Steve, Andrea, or your partner,if you are working with one.
-For example, you may not discuss the programming project with TAs, tutors, or other students in the class.
-The use of outside help or sources is a violation of the Honor Code.
+Programming Project 2 is a laboratory that you complete on your own, or in collaboration with one partner, but without the help of others.
+It is a form of take-home exam.
+You may consult your text, your notes, your lab work, our on-line examples, and the web pages associated with the course web page, but no other sources for code are permitted.
+You are encouraged to reuse the code from your labs or our class examples, however.
+While you may discuss this project with the course instructors or your programming project partner, you may not discuss it with TAs, tutors, classmates, friends, etc. The use of any outside help or sources is a violation of the Honor Code.

-You may work with a partner on this project.
-You partner can be anyone in CSCI 134, even someone from a different lab section.
+You may work with one partner on this project.
+Your partner can be anyone in your class, even someone from a different lab section.